 Section 4.9 of the IIS on Rules for Handling Optional Data:

 Information is provided on how the NPAC handles the XML string as well as how providers system should deal with Activate and Modify downloads that contain XML optionalData strings.
 Disconnects are not covered here because they don’t contain XML strings.
+Support for empty attribute values beyond the Optional Data XSD specification (i.e, the nillable attribute) will be accommodated to support current industry implementation.
+Note: however, at some future date, support for this accommodation may be removed given it conflicts with the XSD specification regarding the implementation of the XML string for Optional Data.

 Activate - String contains only those fields supported by the provider and specified in the create request.